yiisoft/yii2/docs/guide/active-record.md

 Note that [[ActiveRecord::updateAll()|updateAll()]], [[ActiveRecord::updateAllCounters()|updateAllCounters()]]
-and [[ActiveRecord::deleteAll()|deleteAll()]] are static methods and apply to the whole database table, while the rest of the methods only apply to the row associated with the ActiveRecord object.
+and [[ActiveRecord::deleteAll()|deleteAll()]] are static methods and apply to the whole database table, while the other methods only apply to the row associated with the ActiveRecord object through which the method is being called.

-The followings are some examples:

 ```php
 // to insert a new customer record